HolyTrinity777/sovereign-runtime-evidence/README.md

 ---

+## Limitations

+- This repository publishes the public evidence layer only.
+- Internal orchestration logic, arbitration rules, and private implementation details are intentionally excluded.
+- The public artifacts support verification of observable behavior, not full system reproduction.
+- The reported results reflect the defined test scope and the controlled conditions under which the suite was executed.
+- Single-node execution model; distributed deployment behavior is not covered in this release.

+---

 ## Reproducibility

 The public evidence package is structured to support independent review and verification at the level of observable behavior.